Flame-Development/Flame-Core/README.md

 </details>

 ```
-- This application is under MIT License & you cant resell this plugin-
+- This application is under MIT License & you cant resell this plugin -
 ```